LEGAL MALPRACTICE EXPERT WITNESSES

-Legal malpractice cases almost always require the Plaintiff to use an expert to testify as to how the lawyer being sued fell below the applicable standard of care required of an attorney.
+Legal malpractice cases almost always require the plaintiff to use an expert to testify as to how the lawyer being sued fell below the applicable standard of care required of an attorney.
 The lawyer being sued for malpractice must then choose an equally or more qualified expert to rebut the expert opinion, if appropriate.
-Expert testimony is required when the subject relates to the legal profession in a way that is beyond a juror’s common sense apprehension.
+Expert testimony is required when the subject relates to the legal profession in a way that is beyond a juror’s common-sense apprehension.
 Parties involved in legal malpractice suits must consider factors other than just the area of practice in which the alleged misconduct occurred.
-Parties must consider the experience of the attorney, how well will the attorney present to the jury, whether the attorney has testified in trial before, and perhaps most importantly, is the attorney that will testify credibly.
+Parties must consider the experience of the attorney, how well will the attorney present to the jury, whether the attorney has testified in trial before and perhaps, most importantly, will the attorney testify credibly.

 The rules of evidence require that a lawyer who will testify as an expert be qualified “by knowledge, skill, experience, training or education.”
 Being admitted to law school, graduating and passing the bar may or may not meet the requirements to take the witness stand as an expert.
 Your expert should have the experience to be believed.
 Your expert must have more than academic familiarity with the law and with the applicable standard of care, and your expert ideally should have practiced in a similar court where the underlying legal malpractice is alleged to have occurred.